sweetim/how-to-rust/README.md

-# rust-faq
+# how to rust
-a book about rust
+a how to guide for rust programming language

 # concept
 this book will serve as a quick guideline for the frequent issues that you encounter when writing using rust